 Blueprints & Evidence Statement TablesBlueprints are a series of documents that together describe the content and structure of an assessment.
 These documents define the total number of tasks and/or items for any given assessment component, the standards measured, the item types, and the point values for each.
 Evidence statement tables and evidence statements describe the knowledge and skills that an assessment item or a task elicits from students.
 The blueprints and evidence statement tables help educators better understand the design of the PARCC assessments.
 Review the ELA Test Specification documents or the Mathematics Test Specification documents.

 Practice TestsThe practice tests were developed so that students can experience PARCC test items as they appear on the tests.
 Teachers, students, parents, and others can engage with the sample items using computer-based tools such as drag-and-drop, multiple select, text highlighting, and an equation builder.

 PARCC has released online tutorials to help students prepare for and become familiar with the test format and features, including features that make the test more accessible for all students, including those with disabilities and English learners.

 Technology TutorialThe technology tutorial is designed to level the playing field so that all students are familiar with the technologies used on the PARCC assessments.
 Students can run through the tutorial using a school’s devices and become confident in using the technologies before taking the PARCC assessments.
 The tutorial provides online instruction in how to use the PARCC assessment technology and functionalities.
 Teachers may consider how best to incorporate similar technologies during instruction throughout the academic year.

-Download the Third Edition:
+Download the Fourth Edition: